9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 > **Listen Also**
 > "It's Raining Men" by The Weather Girls -- The rain is never wet, it's one of the things the Creator **has to do.** That is describing TomTom and I. Just #wait.

+> **Listen Also**
+> "Truth Hurts" by Lizzo.
+Why Main great till he gotta be great?!
+I already took the DNA test its on file at 23andMe.
+TomTom is a viking at heart.
+I just wish my appointment wasn't until 10:30 at night (see "It's Raining Men") in the Creator's salon chair!!!
+We don't play TAG!

 Read also:
 * [How The CIA Hinders 911](/methods/911.md)